A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 But she doesn't know what worked.
 Her Net Promoter Score (NPS), the main CX metric available to her, is not changing.
-She can’t tell which bits of that big CX spend produced results last time.
-Any investment she makes from her shrinking budget is a shot in the dark.
+She can’t tell which bits of that big CX spend produced results.
 She could do half of what she did before and none of it might work.
 Or she could do half and all of it might work.
-She doesn't know which bits made the difference.
+Any investment she makes from her shrinking budget is a shot in the dark

 Another senior team member at a major retailer told us, “Revenue is falling back.
 The number of customers participating in the market is falling back.
 But my NPS hasn't changed.
 What can I do with that?"

 A global commercial director told us, “My NPS is very high.
 The market has now changed, customers are reducing spending and my scores are still just as high.
 I wasn't convinced by them before, now I know they're meaningless.”

 In every conversation we have with retailers and brands right now, we hear the same thing.
 Their revenues are falling and their NPS isn't changing.
 “What do we do?”